Healthy Homes Assessment Thorndon

 Insulation Thorndon

-Underfloor and ceiling insulation is mandatory for all rent homes since 1 July 2019.
-Property managers and landlords must ensure that the insulation is in line with the new standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be filled with or replaced.
+Ceiling and underfloor insulation is mandatory for all rent homes since July 1, 2019.
+All landlords and property managers have to ensure that the insulation is up to standards that are in line with the latest quality.
+In some cases, an existing insulation on the ceiling or in the subfloor space might need to be filled with or replaced.

-A house that is well-insulated will reduce the risk of condensation and lessen the likelihood of mould and damp, and will also make much easier to allow the home to retain the heat.
+A well-insulated house will help to control condensation and lessen the likelihood of mould and dampness, and will also make it easier to the household to retain warmth.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well the insulation resists heat flow.
+The more R-value is higher, the more effective the insulation.

 Learn more about the Healthy Homes insulation standard.